Trade paperback (comics): Additions and omissions

-"As with books, trades have an International Standard Book Number (ISBN) and a spine and come in a variety of sizes.
+Author David S. Serchay wrote that with books "trades have an International Standard Book Number (ISBN) and a spine and come in a variety of sizes.
 In some cases, the pages of the trade are larger or smaller than they were in the original comic book".
 A trade paperback will sometimes feature additional artwork, such as alternative cover art, pinup galleries by guest artists, or additional story material that had not been released in the standard issues.
 A common practice is to include an art gallery featuring the artwork of the original comic book covers from which the series was compiled.
 Many feature introductions written by prominent figures, some from outside the world of comics—for instance, The Sandman: Worlds' End features an introduction by Stephen King, the Ultimates 2 book has an introduction by Jonathan Ross and most Hellboy trade paperbacks have included introductions by prominent authors.

 Trade paperbacks generally do not feature advertisements, fan mail, or special foil or embossed covers.
 "Back-up" stories not related to the main arc may also be omitted, and in older trade paperbacks it was common practice to omit pages from the main story related to other subplots.